new host

 Description

 The art is internationally recognised for its bold use of colour and strong traditional iconography.
 The paintings tell the story of the artists’ connection to their country, the features of the landscape, the plants and animals that are found there and the creation myths that begun in the Dreamtime.
 These stories are still very relevant to the artists today.
 Each artist has his or her own particular style and distinctive colour palette.
 The artists love to experiment with different techniques ensuring that the artworks and styles are constantly evolving.
-There are paintings in many sizes, by both established and emerging artists, as well as paintings to suit everyone.
+There are paintings in many sizes, by both established and emerging artists.

 If you would like to come for a week, a month or even a year, don’t hesitate to contact us.
 Please let us know what your set of skills or interests are and we will work to ensure your experience with us is as mutually rewarding as possible.